 The interdisciplinary Doctor of Philosophy degree program with a major in Exercise Science is administered by the Committee on Exercise Science.
-The degree is an individualized interdisciplinary degree that integrates graduate courses from a variety of academic units to provide a sound foundation for research leading to a dissertation in biomechanics, motor behavior/sport psychology, or physiology of exercise.
-For details of this program, see the Graduate Catalog.
+This individualized interdisciplinary degree integrates graduate courses from a variety of academic units to provide a sound foundation for research leading to a dissertation in biomechanics, motor behavior/sport psychology, or physiology of exercise.
+For more information, see the Graduate Catalog.